 In this article we will discuss the different types of radio controlled drones that you can buy or build to get into the hobby.
 These drones are also known as quadcopters, multirotors or multicopters, which are basically just RC helicopters with multiple motors.
 These are radio controlled (RC) model aircraft designed for racing, aerial photography or just purely for fun.

 Did you know that there are many different configurations of multirotor as well?

-Toy grade quadcopters are the most widely available drones on the market.
-They can cost as low as $20 to get you started with flying.
+Toy drones are widely available and cost as low as $20.
 They are very small and usually no bigger than the size of your palm.
 They are very light weight and robust against crashes, however they tend to have low power and speed compared to other drones in this list.

 These Toy grade quadcopters are also called “Micro brushed quads” because they use brushed (coreless) motors.

 - Price Range: $20-$200

 - Weight: Less than 50g